 Monitor Your Credit

-On the most basic level, these services can let you know what your credit “score” is.
+These services can tell you what your credit “score” is on the most basic level.
 This lets you know how bad things really are and how far you must go to meet your goals.

-Additionally, these services will make recommendations for ways to increase your credit score.
+Additionally, these services will recommend ways to increase your credit score.
 That information, on top of our guide, can help you formulate a “game plan” for your credit score.

 Finally, you can use credit monitoring to discover potential errors on your credit file.
-By reporting these errors to the relevant credit agencies, you can instantly boost your credit score.
+You can instantly boost your credit score by reporting these errors to the relevant credit agencies.

 The Authorized User Technique

 Another lesser-known credit trick is becoming an authorized user.
 Basically, you ask someone (like parents or other family members) if you can become an authorized user on one of their credit cards.

 Once you are authorized, your credit score will benefit from your credit history (on that card).
 If you use the right card (like Citibank, for example), they will report the main users' limit and credit history of that card to your report.